-CS19 Fall 2015
+CS19 Fall 2016

 Any letter in your secret word should only be matched once.
 For example,

-Your output must exactly match the style and formatting of the example, as the testing may be automated.
+Your output must match the style and formatting of the example, as the testing may be automated.

 This is a program with many details.
 I strongly urge you to keep your program compiling and running at all stages of your project.
 Keep all your functions simple at first—the minimum to compile and run.
 Add code to one function at a time and test as you code.
 Have Fun!